nylas/inbox-ios/README.md

 ======
 ----

-#### Documentation

-See the [Inbox iOS Documentation](http://inboxapp.com/docs/ios) for getting started guides and the [Inbox API Reference](inboxapp.com/docs/api) for information about Inbox's REST API.
-Class-level documentation has been compiled with [AppleDoc](http://gentlebytes.com/appledoc/) and published to the [`gh-pages` branch](http://inboxapp.github.com/inbox-ios) of this repository.

-#### Environment Setup
+#### Using the SDK via Cocoapods

+Cocoapods is a dependency management system for Xcode and is the easiest way to create and maintain projects that have dependencies.
+You can learn more about Cocoapods in the [CocoaPods Getting Started Guide](http://guides.cocoapods.org/using/getting-started.html).

+- Add `pod 'InboxSDK'` to your Podfile
+- Run `pod install`
+- Add `#import "Inbox.h"` to your App's prefix header (.pch file)

+#### Using the SDK as a Framework

-The Inbox Xcode project declares two framework targets you can use in your projects:
+The Inbox Xcode project declares two framework targets that you can use in your projects if you're not interested in using Cocoapods.

 - **For General Use:** The `Inbox-Mk8` framework target is compatible with iOS 7+ and Xcode 5.
 It uses the "Real" Framework target template assembled by Karl Stenerud.
 To build it, [download and install](https://github.com/kstenerud/iOS-Universal-Framework) the "Real" framework template into Xcode.
 This allows you to make Xcode frameworks, right from the "New Project" menu.
 Unfortunately, this approach is broken in Xcode 6 and will likely be replaced by Xcode 6's new Cocoa Touch Framework.

 - **For Xcode 6 / iOS 8:** The `Inbox` framework target is an **Xcode 6 "Cocoa Touch Framework"**.
 This means that you need Xcode 6 to compile the framework, and it can only be used in apps that target iOS 8 and above.
 We anticipate that Xcode 6 will be out of beta before the widespread release of the Inbox hosted service, and plan for this to eventually be the only version of the framework.

-**All of the sample projects included with the Inbox framework use the Xcode 6 "Cocoa Touch Framework", and require the Xcode 6 beta.**
+#### Documentation

+See the [Inbox iOS Documentation](http://inboxapp.com/docs/ios) for getting started guides and the [Inbox API Reference](inboxapp.com/docs/api) for information about Inbox's REST API.
+Class-level documentation has been compiled with [AppleDoc](http://gentlebytes.com/appledoc/) and published to the [`gh-pages` branch](http://inboxapp.github.com/inbox-ios) of this repository.

 #### Testing & Linting